 Volunteer Tourism Research Group

-The contact person for this research group is:
+The contact persons for this research group are:

 The seminar series is organised by Dr Angela M Benson (University ofBrighton) in collaboration with Dr Konstantinos Tomazos (University of Strathclyde) and Dr Mark Hampton (University of Kent).

 The event is supported by ATLAS Volunteer Tourism Research Group.

 'Volunteering', 'development' and 'tourism' have all beendiscussed within national (domestic) and international contexts and underpinned by a range of disciplines, most notably sociology, development studies, leisure studies, tourism studies and management and business studies.
 However what is less evident are discussions bringing these fields together and opening up debate about the overlaps and mismatches between the volunteering experience in practice and the purported theoretical underpinning.